Nessjk/posthog-app/src/content/why_me.md

 (product + data + engineering) x customer value = tony
 ```

-The exponent is crucial here. **Customer value** is the multiplier that matters most.
+**Customer value** is the multiplier that matters most.
 If nothing gets shipped, no value is added... and anything multiplied by 0 is 0.

 ### Breaking It Down